Introduction

 Exhausted after the marathon, she stumbled into the stadium, clutching a medal she had never imagined she would earn.

 The first participle (Exhausted…) describes her state, while the second (clutching…) adds an additional, simultaneous action.
-Mastery of these chains enables writers to convey intricate sequences without resorting to a succession of short, choppy sentences.
+Mastery of these chains enables writers to convey nuanced sequences without resorting to a succession of short, choppy sentences.

 Reduced Relative Clauses